hpssjellis/maker100-leaders-robotics/PAC.md

 - **7 students**
 - Approximately **$2,000 USD** in startup funding
-- Hosted inside an existing course
+- Hosted inside an **existing course with an existing teacher**
 - No robotics-specialist teacher required
 - Students use **LLMs such as ChatGPT as learning and problem-solving assistants**
 - Students learn by building, testing, explaining, and teaching
 - The pilot produces evidence that can help the school decide whether a larger program is worthwhile

-This is a **pilot, not a commitment to create a new course**.
+**This is a pilot, not a commitment to create a new course.**

 ---

+# How the 7-Student Pilot Actually Works

+**The school does NOT create a separate class for seven students.**

+The seven students are selected from an **existing class that already has a teacher**.

+For example:

+> A regular Grade 10 Web Design class has 25 students.
+> Seven motivated students are selected to participate in the Maker100 pilot.
+> The teacher continues teaching Web Design to the entire class.
+> The seven Maker100 students use an agreed portion of their class time to work through Maker100 projects.

+The same model could work inside:

+- Computer science
+- Web design
+- Robotics
+- Electronics
+- Engineering
+- A general computer lab course
+- Another suitable STEM or technology course

+The seven students remain members of the normal class. **Maker100 becomes an additional student-directed pathway within that existing course.**

+The teacher does **not** stop teaching the other students to teach seven robotics students.

+This distinction is central to the PAC proposal.

+### What the Teacher Needs to Do

+The teacher remains responsible for the entire class.

+They do not need to be a robotics specialist or know every answer.

+Instead, the teacher provides:

+- Classroom management
+- Safety
+- Structure
+- Encouragement
+- Accountability
+- General STEM guidance

+The Maker100 students are expected to do much of the technical problem-solving themselves using documentation, experimentation, classmates, and LLMs.

+This makes the model particularly useful for schools that have motivated students but do not have a dedicated robotics specialist.

+---

-## The PAC Ask
+# The PAC Ask

-We are asking the PAC to fund approximately **$2,000 USD** for a 7-student pilot.
+We are asking the PAC to fund approximately **$2,000 USD** for a 7-student Maker100 pilot.

 The school would provide:

 1. An existing computer lab or suitable classroom
-2. A capable teacher to supervise the students
+2. An existing course willing to host the seven students
+3. A capable teacher who is already teaching that course
-3. Normal school computer access
+4. Normal school computer access
-4. District/school IT support for installing required software
+5. District/school IT support for installing required software
-5. Approximately 7 motivated students
+6. Approximately seven motivated students

 The PAC provides the hardware and startup resources needed for the pilot.